 - Pack tools you will probably need, such as a hammer, drill, screwdriver, wrench, screws, drywall anchors, nails, a level, batteries and tape.

-- Don’t forget the bedding including sheets, pillowcases, pillows and blankets and make sure that you can find them.
-You will need them your very first night in your new place, give yourself a break and have the box clearly labeled.
+- Don’t forget the bedding, including sheets, pillowcases, pillows, and blankets, and ensure that you can locate them easily.
+You will need them on your very first night in your new place, give yourself a break, and have the box clearly labeled.

-- You want to make sure that you are prepared to deal with the paper cuts that the college experience often includes, so be sure you have antibiotic cream and bandaids.
-You can pick up a First Aid kit with the basics in it for about $10, and you will get use out of it, we are sure.
+- You want to be prepared to deal with the paper cuts that the college experience often includes, so be sure you have antibiotic cream and bandages.
+A first Aid kit with the basics in it costs about $10, and we are sure you will get use out of it.

-- Don’t forget the important things you are going to need for class.
+- Don’t forget the essential items you’ll need for class.

-- Laptop (and charger), maybe a voice recorder, extra batteries, notebooks, pens, paper, folders, hi-lighters.
+- Laptop (and charger), maybe a voice recorder, extra batteries, notebooks, pens, paper, folders, highlighters.

-Finally, plan for your moving day and then manage your moving day efficiently.
+Finally, plan for your moving day and then manage it efficiently.

-Not only should you plan the day that you are moving so you can make sure that the electricity is on, but you will want some help from any friend or family member you can get it from.
+Not only should you plan the day of your move to ensure the electricity is on, but you will also want help from any friend or family member you can get it from.
 The more people you can recruit to help you, the faster and easier the move will be.
-As you work to check off the Planning and Execution part of moving off the checklist, keep somethings in mind.
+As you work to check off the Planning and Execution part of moving off the checklist, keep some things in mind.

 - The earlier in the day, the better.